-The motley crew often passed out in Hope’s saloon have one thing in common, their state of consciousness.
+The motley crew, who are often passed out in Hope’s saloon, have one thing in common, their state of consciousness.
 They are all contained in the same fundamental narrative as defined by their beliefs, attitudes and values.
 That story determines for each the same basic false-self identity which in turn drives their self-destructive behavior as they strive to escape their existential suffering.
 What are their pipedreams?

-Joe Mott, a Negro, ran a successful gambling house and only needs to find someone to stake him to a return to power and prosperity.
+- Joe Mott, a Negro, ran a successful gambling house and only needs to find someone to stake him to return to power and prosperity.

 One by one Hickey convinces members of the Tomorrow Movement that they will leave the saloon the next day and with his help accomplish what they have long postponed.
 And thanks to his masterful salesmanship each hopeful, damaged and fragile false self, some with an unconvincing bravado, stroll through the saloon doors the following day and enter “tomorrow.”
 And as Hickey knew all along, one by one they return with the realization that their pipedreams were just that, self-delusion.
 The pseudo-reality of one version of P-B has replaced the “tomorrow” version of P-B. They can now return to the bottle and the saloon without the unfulfilled “torture” of longing for the tomorrow that never comes.
 That is Hickey’s theory at any rate.